27. Inflation and its effects on financial markets

 It is then said that “something” took money from our wallet.
-Ultimately, the amount we have decreases, an inflation added to this is an increase in the prices of goods and services.
+Eventually, the amount we have decreases, on top of inflation, i.e. the increase in the price of goods and services.
 Then we encounter an increase in the money supply and the accumulation of one’s wealth in other tangible and material values.

 It is worth noting that in the process of inflation, only one price does not suddenly rise.
 During this period, there is often discussed the phenomenon of continuous price growth and to average them, it is created by price indices.
 We are talking about a set of goods and services that are the most popular among consumers at a given moment and their prices are compared, for example, with the previous year.

 Types of inflation

 - Demand inflation (monetary) – the reason for the increase in prices on the market is definitely greater demand in relation to supply.
 She is also called monetary inflation because there is an excessive amount of money in circulation during this period.

 - Cost inflation – the price of goods and services increases because the cost of production of the goods increases.